LenHodgeman/DP-Access-Management-API/docs/digitalpersona-services.md

 ### Web Access Services

-The DigitalPersona Web Access Services provide JavaScript wrappers for Web Access services which are shared by the authentication and enrollment APIs.
+The DigitalPersona Web Access Services provide JavaScript wrappers for Web Access services shared by the authentication and enrollment APIs.

 [Could use additional high-level content, but not duplicating or overlapping the main content on the authentication repo.]